 There’s a similar scene hidden within Eyes Wide Shut: Tom Cruise’s search for his jazz pianist buddy leads him to a cafe where he flashes his medical credentials so the waitress reveals the buddy’s hotel address.

-This scene is just “progress”… in it we gain an address that Cruise could have simply attained offscreen while small-talking to the buddy in an earlier moment.
+This scene is just “progress”… in it we gain an address that Cruise could have simply attained offscreen while small-talking to buddy in an earlier moment.

-This is another trim from the “investigation” sequence: before driving to the mansion he visited the previous night, there’s a brief scene of Cruise in his consulting rooms, brooding over his wife’s fantasy life and asking his aide to prepare his car.
+Another trim from the “investigation” sequence: before driving to the mansion he visited the previous night, there’s a brief scene of Cruise in his consulting rooms, brooding over his wife’s fantasy life and asking his aide to prepare his car.